Skip to main content

 You will be given an anaesthetic by an anaesthetist.
 This is a doctor that specialises in anaesthetics, pain medicine and intensive care.

-Normally this is an epidural or spinal anaesthetic.
-This means you're awake and you get to meet your baby as soon as your baby is born.
+Usually you are given an epidural or spinal anaesthetic.
+This means you're awake for the procedure and you get to meet your baby as soon as they are born.

 You will not feel pain during the procedure.
 You may feel pulling or tugging.

 Sometimes a general anaesthetic is needed.
-This means you are put to sleep for the operation.
+This means you are put to sleep for the procedure.

 Catheter tube